N4yth/holbertonschool-hbnb/part1/README.md

 **class :**

-- *User :* This class represents a user with their personal information (e.g., age, first_name, last_name, etc.) and contains a list of reviews and another list of places.
+- *User :* This class represents a user with his personal information (e.g., age, first_name, last_name, etc.) and contains a list of reviews and another list of places.
 It also includes the creation date of the user and the last time the data was updated, and provides methods to list, update, insert, and delete data.
-- *Place :* This class represents a place with their caracteristic information (e.g. name, owner, localisation,...)it also includes the creation date of the place and the last time the place data was updated and provides methods to list, update, insert, and delete data.
+- *Place :* This class represents a place with its caracteristic information (e.g. name, owner, localisation,...)it also includes the creation date of the place and the last time the place data was updated and provides methods to list, update, insert, and delete data.
-- *Amenity :* This class represente one amenity of an place with some variable like her name, description, if this amenity is public or not, when she is create, when data as been modified and provides methods to list, update, insert, and delete data.
+- *Amenity :* This class represents one amenity of an place with some variable like her name, description, if this amenity is public or not, when she is create, when data as been modified and provides methods to list, update, insert, and delete data.
-- *Review :* This class represente a review given by a user for a place.
+- *Review :* This class represents a review given by a user for a place.
 It contain the content of the review his date of creation, his date of modification and provides methods to list, update, insert, and delete data.

 **Relation between Class :**